scrapy/parsel/docs/xpath-tutorial.rst

 What we did until now is tell the XPath engine how to get to nodes, node by node, from parent to child, from root node down to target nodes.
 This assumes that you know the hierarchy of nodes beforehand.
-This *can* be the case, but most often than not, either you do not know or you do not want to indicate all the steps from the root node down to the node(s) you are interested in (this can be very error prone -- have you put enough ``div/div/div...``?).
+This *can* be the case, but more often than not, either you do not know or you do not want to indicate all the steps from the root node down to the node(s) you are interested in (this can be very error prone -- have you put enough ``div/div/div...``?).